MicrosoftDocs/dynamics365smb-docs/financials/ui-enter-criteria-filters.md

 >   You cannot use a wildcard when filtering on enumeration fields, such as the **Status** field on sales orders.
 To enter a filter for this type of field, you can enter the numeric value as a filtering parameter.
 For example, in the **Status** field on a sales order that has the values **Open**, **Released**, **Pending Approval**, and **Pending Prepayment**, use the values **0**, **1**, **2**, and **3** to filter for these options.

 ## Searching by Using Column Filters
-You can use add a filter on one or more columns in a list.
+You can add a filter on one or more columns in a list.
+Filtering on columns is more flexible and enhanced than the Quick Filter.

 ### To add a filter on a column
 1. Before you add a filter, choose ![Show as list](media/ui_show_as_list_icon.png "Show as list arrow left") icon to change to the list view.